 Older houses vs Modern Construction

 Traditional Spanish properties were built with small windows to keep out the fierce summer sun.
 Whilst this helped to keep the interior cool, there was a lack of natural light, especially annoying in those months with shorter days.

-Modern design techniques enable the homes to remain cool whilst making use of glass for natural light and a feeling of space.
+Modern design techniques enable new homes to remain cool whilst making use of glass for natural light and a feeling of increased space.
 Cool summer living and soft winter sunshine are key features of your Costa Blanca lifestyle.

 Maintenance of an older property can be an on-going expense whereas your new modern Designer Villa comes with a full ten year structural guarantee.

-A huge advantge of buying a new-build Designer Villa is that you can specify your own finishes and design tweaks so that you will have your dream home to move into.
+A huge advantage of buying a new-build Designer Villa is that you can specify your own finishes and design tweaks so that you will have your unique dream home to move into.

-There are some associated costs to buying and owning a home; in addition to the land purchase and construciton cost, you need to budget for taxes, notary fees, registration fees and utility connections.
+There are some associated costs to buying and owning a new-build home in Spain.
+In addition to the land purchase and construction cost, you need to budget for taxes, notary fees, registration fees and utility connections.
 These can amount to approximately 10% of the purchase price.

-Annual running costsshould be budgeted too; these may include a non residence tax on your property of around €700, pool cleaning services in the region of €840 and allow an amount for water and electricity charges (varies, but perhaps €700).
+Annual running costs should be budgeted too; these may include a non residence tax on your property of around €700, pool cleaning services in the region of €840 and an allowance for water and electricity charges (varies, but perhaps €700).